nrwl/nx/docs/shared/react-tutorial/01-create-application.md

 > You can also choose to add [Nx Cloud](https://nx.app), but its not required for the tutorial.

+When once the script has run, your workspace will look like this:

 ```treeview
 myorg/
 ├── apps/